DavesCodeMusings/CloudPi/docs/configure-static-network-params.md

 ___

-_They Call the Wind Maria &mdash;Paint Your Wagon, lyrics by Alan J. Lerner_
+_They Call the Wind Mariah &mdash;Paint Your Wagon, lyrics by Alan J. Lerner_